meddle0x53/trof_partial/PITCHME.md

 #HSLIDE
 ### Try new things
-* If we all are the same, if we all are equal, if we all are static, we won't move forward |
 * Now, the functions are on the rise, but not only! |
 * So why not read about or try new things? |